Stephen E. DeLong

 Students choosing the General Program study with a team of ProjRen faculty from several academic disciplines.
 This program is open to students interested in any major, as well as those who are undecided.

-Students choosing a Track take a Departmental “linked” course directly related to that track and a 3-credit ProjRen course complementary to the track (so that the two courses together offer an interdisciplinary experience similar to the General Program).
+Students choosing a Track take a Departmental “linked” course directly related to that track and a 3 credit ProjRen course complementary to the track (so that the two courses together offer an interdisciplinary experience similar to the General Program).
 The linked course is typically a larger class that ProjRen students attend with other students.
 Each track is appropriate for students considering a number of different majors.
-In 2006-2007, there are five tracks (linked Departments in parentheses):
+In 2009-2010 there are four tracks (linked Departments in parentheses):

 #Psychology/Sociology (Psychology, Sociology)